-First, there are too many sins to count.
+First, restitution doesn’t need to follow conversion because there are too many sins to count.

 For most of us it would take the rest of our lives trying to “fix” our previous sins.
-My heart would really have to break for any deathbed conversions: “I want to be saved, but I know I don’t have the time to…”
+My heart would really have to break for any deathbed conversions: “I want to be saved, but I don’t have the time to…”

-Second, Zacchaeus is descriptive, not prescriptive.
+Second, restitution doesn’t need to follow conversion because Zacchaeus is descriptive, not prescriptive.

 Look, Lord, I give half of my goods to the poor; and if I have taken anything from anyone by false accusation, I restore fourfold.”

-Third, salvation involves repentance, not restitution.
+Third, restitution doesn’t need to follow conversion because salvation involves repentance, not restitution.

-The point of the famous hymn, “Just As I Am” is God wants us as we are, not as we would be after we made some number of things right.
+If restitution was required for salvation not only could nobody be saved, salvation wouldn’t be by grace through faith.
+The point of the famous hymn, “Just As I Am” is God wants us as we are, not as we would be after we make some number of things right.
 We don’t have to do anything to be accepted by God, except repent and turn to Christ in faith.

 The Holy Spirit could burden you to make some form of restitution for past sins:

-- Ask for forgiveness from someone you’ve hurt.
+- Ask for forgiveness from someone you’ve hurt

-- Repay someone for something you’ve stolen.
+- Repay someone for something you’ve stolen

-- Tell someone the truth after a lie you’ve told.
+- Tell someone the truth after a lie you’ve told

-- Try to fix the reputation of someone you’ve slandered.
+- Try to fix the reputation of someone you’ve slandered

-Has the Lord ever burdened you to make some form of restitution?
+- Has the Lord ever burdened you to make some form of restitution?
 Can you share the details?